nehaaa-14/Does-the-day-of-the-month-you-invest-your-SIP-actually-matter-/README.md

     └── day_of_month_comparison.png
 ## Disclaimer
 This is a personal data exploration project, **not financial advice**.
 Past NAV patterns do not predict future fund performance.
 Please verify any data independently and consult a qualified financial advisor before making investment decisions.

+## Limitations

+This analysis is intended to evaluate historical SIP investment patterns and should be interpreted with the following limitations in mind:

+- The analysis is based solely on historical NAV data and does not predict future mutual fund performance.
+- Only two equity mutual funds were included in this study; results may differ for other funds or asset classes.
+- Taxes, exit loads, expense ratios, and transaction costs were not considered.
+- The study assumes consistent monthly SIP investments without missed or additional contributions.
+- Market conditions and investment outcomes can vary across different time periods.

 ---